t-hamano/custom-html-block-extension/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Extend custom HTML blocks to evolve into an advanced code editor.
+Extend Custom HTML block to evolve into the advanced code editor.

 == Description ==
-Custom HTML Block Extension extends "Custom HTML block" to evolve into an advanced code editor.
+Custom HTML Block Extension extends Custom HTML block to evolve into the advanced code editor.
 There are 50 different color themes to choose from, and you can select the one that best suits your taste.
 This plugin features Emmet that expand shortcut input into complete code.
 This reduces the number of times you have to type and saves keystrokes.
 You can change all kinds of settings to create your ideal editor in advanced mode.